hashicorp/terraform-provider-azurerm/website/docs/r/resource_provider_registration.html.markdown

 The following arguments are supported:

 * `name` - (Required) The namespace of the Resource Provider which should be registered.
 Changing this forces a new resource to be created.

+* `feature` - (Optional) A list of `feature` blocks as defined below.

+---

+A `feature` block supports the following:

+* `name` - (Required) Specifies the name of the feature to register.

+* `registered` - (Required) A boolean value indicating whether the feature is registered.

+-> The `feature` block allows a Preview Feature to be either explicitly Registered or Unregistered for this Resource Provider.
+Since many Preview Features are available, Terraform will ignore Preview Features which are not explicitly defined in the Terraform Configuration at this time.

+~> Only Preview Features which have an `ApprovalType` of `AutoApproval` can be managed in Terraform, features which require manual approval by Service Teams are unsupported.
+[More information on Resource Provider Preview Features can be found in this document](https://docs.microsoft.com/en-us/rest/api/resources/features)

 ## Timeouts